-Gameplay - Single Player
+Gameplay – Single Player (2 out of 5)

 There is only on reason that Battlefield Bad Company 2 has a single player campaign, and that is because Electronics Arts doesn’t want to lose sales to those gamers who have heard about the series but haven chosen not to subscribe to Xbox Live.
 Everyone who talks about Bad Company 2 inevitably talks about multi-player matches.
 That’s because the campaign is as memorable as a pile of mashed potatoes.

 What can I say?
 After a decent but uninspired World War 2 prologue you end up fighting the Russians.
 Because they’re Russians and they’ve got this army now and stuff.
 I don’t know how game writers can crank this sort of drivel out with a straight face, particularly considering that the original Modern Warfare has already shown that single player shooters don’t need to have absurd campaigns.
 But here it is, staring every gamer in the face, complete with wise-cracking sidekicks only a mother could love.
 And since 3D models have no mothers, well – you get where I’m going with this.

 So the writing is terrible.
 That can be forgiven if the gameplay is outstanding.
 Unfortunately, it isn’t.
 That’s not to say the mechanics are bad, because no one can accuse Bad Company 2 of not knowing how to model weapons or give weight to your character’s movements.
 They mechanics are just not good enough to make you stop wondering why you’re playing the single player of a game so obviously built for competitive online play.
 The AI doesn’t help matters, either, as it seems to go from borderline insane to stone-cold killer in an instant.

 Gameplay – Multi Player (3 out of 5)